 More than 80% of rains in Cherrapunji fall in summer: in May – September.
-Remaining part of the year gets a lot less rain and there might be even droughts in winter when local people (living in one of the wettest places of the world!) have a hard time to get any water.
+The remaining part of the year gets a lot less rain and there might be even droughts in winter when local people (living in one of the wettest places of the world!) have a hard time to get any water.
 It has happened though that daily rains have lasted here for two years.

 As Brits moved in this beautiful land, they noticed the extreme rainfall.
 The meteorological observatory was established in 1902 in a convenient location – Cherrapunji town.
 Before 1902 there were rain gauges installed in several locations of Cherrapunji and thus climatic records are available since 1871 – a luxury which is rare even in many parts of Europe.

 Here have been measured several world records of rainfall: